The Company: Kirby

-This is a direct selling business, a business model that is closely associated with multi level marketing and one that requires a lot of hard selling and hustling over a sustained period of time to ever make any kind of money.
+This is a direct selling business, a business model that is closely associated with multi level marketing and one that requires a lot of hard selling and hustling over a sustained period of time to make any kind of decent money.

 About The Company

-The Kirby Products
+The Vacuum Products

 The products this company offer are actually pretty legitimate overall, at least it seems that way based on my research.
 They sell one core vacuum cleaner at a time and the latest is the 'Avalir' system.
 It boast aluminium construction, feather light movement and some pretty amazing cleaning capabilities among other things.